Near-Field Multi-User Communications via Polar-Domain Beamfocusing: Analytical Framework and Performance Analysis: General Framework of Performance Analysis

 \subsection{Exact Expressions for CP, SE, and ASE}

-Based on the above distance and angle distributions of the active users, we next derive the SIR related performance metrics defined in \eqref{eq:condCP}-\eqref{eq:ASE}. \begin{theorem} Given the $\kappa$-th active user at $[\theta_\kappa, r_\kappa]^{\mathsf{T}}$, the conditional \ac{CP} in \eqref{eq:condCP} can be expressed as
+Based on the above distance and angle distributions of the active users, we next derive the SIR-related performance metrics defined in \eqref{eq:condCP}-\eqref{eq:ASE}. \begin{theorem} Given the $\kappa$-th active user at $[\theta_\kappa, r_\kappa]^{\mathsf{T}}$, the conditional \ac{CP} in \eqref{eq:condCP} can be expressed as